ystays/website-next/posts/creative-manifesto.md

 ***

+<u>Remarks</u>
 We want to do one thing at a time; to catch one bird with one stone.

-We're not afraid of abandoning a work in progress, but we strive to abandon it at the right time.
+We're not afraid of abandoning unfinished work, but we strive to abandon it at the right time.